v4resk/red-book/redteam/weapon/wsh.md

 ```

 {% hint style="success" %}
+A nice trick !
+{% endhint %}
 A trick is to change the .vbs extension by a randomly choosen one.
-{% endhint %}

 ```bash
 wscript.exe /e:VBScript c:\Users\Veresk\Desktop\openCalc.odt
 ```